adamholcomb/Matplotlib-Medical-Analysis/README.md

 # matplotlib-challenge
-A data analysis using python and matplotlib.
+A data analysis using python pandas and matplotlib.